ska-telescope/ska-oso-pht-ui/docs/src/SensCalc.rst

 The GetSensitivityCalculatorAPIData service acts as the entry point to the different API requests to the Sensitivity Calculator and handles the appropriate number of requests to the endpoints as necessary.

+Currently, the Observation data is passed to the Sensitivity Calculator Service and sent to the Calculate endpoint and Weighting end point.
+However, the target data is still mocked for both Calculate and Weighting.

 There are 2 or 3 calls to the API endpoints made every time.

     Continuum Modes (Low or Mid):